Ivan1248/vidlu/README.md

 ## Setup

 **Note:** `pip install` is usually not recommended outside a virtual environment.
-To install required packages, it is probably best to use the package manager that you usually use.
+To install the required packages, it is probably best to use the package manager that you usually use.

 **No installation.**
 You can make a local copy and install dependencies with